My Quiet Kitchen

 • Preheat oven to 375 degrees F and line a large baking sheet with parchment.

-• In a large bowl, stir together the peanut butter, maple syrup, ¼ cup coconut sugar, and vanilla.
+• Since the oil tends to separate in natural peanut butter, stir your peanut butter very well before measuring.
+In a large bowl, combine the peanut butter, maple syrup, ¼ cup coconut sugar, and vanilla.
+Stir until smooth.

 • Add the flour, baking soda, and salt (if using), and stir until fully combined.
 Use a cookie scoop or a tablespoon to scoop 1.5 tablespoons of dough into your hand.
 Roll the dough between your palms to form a smooth ball, and place on cookie sheet about 3 inches apart.